microsoft/vscode-docs/docs/editor/portable.md

 This mode also provides a way to set the installation folder location for VS Code extensions, useful for corporate environments that prevent extensions from being installed in the Windows AppData folder.

 Portable mode is supported on the ZIP download for Windows and Linux, as well as the regular Application download for macOS.
+See the [Download page](/download) to find the correct `.zip` file for your platform.

 > **Note:** Do not attempt to configure portable mode on an installation from the **Windows User or System installers**.
 Portable mode is only supported on the Windows ZIP (`.zip`) archive.
 Note as well that the Windows ZIP archive does not support auto update.